 This is one of those rare recipes, in which my grandparents' and mother-in-law's recipes are very similar.
-The only difference is that Pappy made Picadillo with ground beef and canned red enchilada sauce.
+The only difference is that Pappy (my grandpa) made Picadillo with ground beef and canned red enchilada sauce.
 My mother-in-law uses thin-cut beef steak and prepares her own sauce using dried ancho chilies.

 - 1-1/2 pounds thin cut beef steak